 Raiffeisen KAG aims to prevent conflicts of interest arising in connection with its engagement or else to resolve or settle these in the interests of its investors (e.g. a conflict between it and a directly or indirectly controlled affiliate which arises due to its voting behavior).

-Raiffeisen KAG will publish all of the relevant information in its conflict of interest policy, which is available for download at www.rcm.at or www.rcm-international.com.
+Raiffeisen KAG will publish all of the relevant information in its conflict of interest policy, which is available for download at www.rcm.at.

 8. Documentation